 From the moment they are born, children start learning various things from their surroundings.
 This might sound very surprising to you, but it is true!

-Your innocent and adorable child keeps learning continuously from everything he/she sees, hears and experiences, even though you might not realise it.
+Your innocent and adorable child keeps learning continuously from everything he/she sees, hears, and experiences, even though you might not realize it.

-Since everything around them influences them, as parents we need to be extra careful about teaching them the right things and good manners for kids from a very early age.
+Since everything they see around them influences them, as parents we need to be extra careful about teaching them the right things and good manners for kids from an early age.

-Some of the most important things we can teach our children are good habits and great manners.
+Some of the most important things we can teach our children are good habits and good manners.

-Children with good manners and behaviour have a positive impact on people around them, in their home, school and other places they visit.
-They are likeable, confident, and can get along with people of all types.
+Children with good manners and behavior have a positive impact on people around them, in their home, school and other places they visit.
+They are likeable, confident, and can have a good relationship with people of all types.

 This makes it super easy for them to build great friendships and long-lasting social connections.
 This in turn opens the doors of opportunities in front of them more often.

-Here are some of the good manners that you can teach your child.
+Here are some of the good manners that you can instruct your child.